Ece Tekmen

-Ece Tekmen (born 23 February 2002) is a Turkish women's football midfielder, who plays for ALG Spor and the Turkey women's national football team.
+Ece Tekmen (born 23 February 2002) is a Turkish women's football midfielder, who plays for Beşiktaş JK and the Turkey women's national football team.

 Club career

 Tekmen started her football career at the Second League women's football club Harb-İş Spor in Kocaeli.

 Ahe played for the Kocaeli Bayan FK.
 In 2019, she suffered cruciate ligament rupture, which caused a stay off from the pitch for five months in the beginning of the 2019–20 Turkish Women's First Football League season.
 The team finished the 2018–19 Turkish Second Football League season as runner-up, and was promoted to the First League.

 She transferred to ALG Spor in Gaziantep.< She enjoyed her team's third place in the 2020–21 Turkcell Women's Football League.
 She enjoyed the 2021–22 Women's Super League champion title of her team.
 On 18 August 2022, she debuted in the 2022–23 UEFA Women's Champions League.